DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/software-support.md

     Deferring an issue generally means "this is a good, important issue, but it requires further discussion."
 This discussion should not interrupt the flow of prioritization.

-## Continuous Support

-Internal developers have time to perform basic support tasks throughout the week.
-We refer to this as continuous support, as it's support time between dedicated sprints.
-This is to stay on top of GitHub notifications.

-As a user, you should expect feedback on an issue within a week of posting.
-If urgent, you can ping `@DOI-USGS/astrogeology-developers`.
-If the GitHub issue is open with no activity for a long enough time it will become stale and eventually auto-closed.
-Often, issues are not ignored, but are saved for a support sprint.

-???
-Danger "Continuous Support and internal Developers"

-    See the [internal software support docs](https://code.chs.usgs.gov/asc/ASC_Software_Docs/-/blob/main/Software%20Management/Continuous%20Support.md) for more information on continuous support.